Code-Institute-Submissions/stream-two-data-centric-python-recipme/README.md

 Automated, manual and technical testing of the site was undertaken and passed.

-1. Python Unit Tests were undertaken as I built the logic of the application.
+1. Python Unit Tests were used as I built the logic of the application.
-2. Chrome/Firefox dev tools used throughout to test JS, responsiveness and function.
+2. Chrome/Firefox/Safari/Opera dev tools were used throughout front-end developement to test JS, responsiveness and function.
-3. Testing the site across different devices in real world scenarios.
-Mobiles, Tablets, Laptops, and Desktops.
+3. I tested the site across different devices in real world scenarios.
+Mobiles, Tablets, Laptops, and Desktops etc..
-4. I asked third party users to use the application to gather feedback.
+4. I asked third party users to use the application to gather feedback and make alterations to the UI.
-5. I used code validator to pass HTML, CSS and JS.
+5. I used W3C code validator to pass HTML, CSS and JS.

+Automated, manual and technical testing of the site was undertaken and passed.

 ## Authors